utsav-akhaury/Multiband-Deconvolution/README.rst

     * ``psf_LSST.npy`` is the LSST PSF in each LSST band at Euclid resolution.
     * ``sed.npy`` is the fractional contribution of each LSST band to the Euclid VIS band.
     * ``target_HST.npy`` is the target high-resolution HST image.
-* ``README.rst`` contains getting started information on installation and usage.
+* `README.rst <https://github.com/utsav-akhaury/Multiband-Deconvolution/blob/main/README.rst>`_ contains getting started information on installation and usage.
-* ``conda_env.yml`` is a configuration file for Anaconda (Miniconda) that sets up a Python environment with all the required Python packages for using the Multi-band Deconvolution code.
+* `conda_env.yml <https://github.com/utsav-akhaury/Multiband-Deconvolution/blob/main/conda_env.yml>`_ is a configuration file for Anaconda (Miniconda) that sets up a Python environment with all the required Python packages for using the Multi-band Deconvolution code.
-* ``MBDeconv_FISTA.py`` contains the implementation of the multi-band deconvolution algorithm.
+* `MBDeconv_FISTA.py <https://github.com/utsav-akhaury/Multiband-Deconvolution/blob/main/MBDeconv_FISTA.py>`_ contains the implementation of the Multi-band Deconvolution algorithm.
-* ``run_MCDeconv.ipynb`` is a Jupyter notebook that demonstrates how to use the multi-band deconvolution algorithm.
+* `run_MBDeconv.ipynb <https://github.com/utsav-akhaury/Multiband-Deconvolution/blob/main/run_MCDeconv.ipynb>`_ is a Jupyter notebook that demonstrates an example of how to deconvolve the simulated LSST images using the Euclid VIS-band image as a high-resolution prior.

 Usage
 =====